CampaignChain/campaignchain-docs/package/campaignchain_linkedin.rst

    *JavaScript* menu entry.
 There, add the host name of your CampaignChain installation as a *Valid SDK Domain*.
 #.
 After you saved the changes to the *JavaScript* page,
-   :ref:`connect to a Location <create-new-oauth-apps>` choosing Linkedin as the Channel.
+   :ref:`connect to a Location <connect-to-a-location>` choosing Linkedin as the Channel.
 #.
 When the *Provide Application Credentials* screen comes up, go back to
    the *Authentication* page of your Linkedin App to copy and paste the *Client